hughjonesd/eebo-revo/plan.md

 * Takes about 2 hrs? to make the texts on my laptop (53K texts)
   - will need about 17G of storage too
-* Google compute is $3/hr/GPU.
-NB my free trial is overr...
+* Google compute is $3/hr for a GPU machine.
+NB my free trial is over...
+  - A standard cheapo computer is more like 16 cents per hour
+  -
 * Could sign up to the UEA one again...
 * How fast is running spacy?
   - Uh, already at about 10/minute, so not really doable on your laptop